Luayabbas1981/remote-css-injector-v2/README.md

 ## Features

+Real-time CSS Injection
-- Real-time CSS Injection: Instantly inject custom CSS into any online web page and see the changes live without refreshing the page.
+Instantly inject local custom CSS into any live webpage and see the changes immediately — no refresh needed.

-- Works for Both Local and Remote Projects: You can inspect and modify any online project by providing its URL.

-- Direct Editing of Pseudo-elements and Keyframes: Easily modify ::before, ::after pseudo-elements, and @keyframes for more dynamic styling adjustments.

-- **Live CSS Inspector Popup**: Click any element on the page to instantly view the CSS rules affecting it in a popup window, without opening DevTools.
+Remote Project Styling
+Apply and test your CSS locally on any online or local project simply by entering its URL — no need to clone or run it locally.

+Editable Pseudo-elements and Keyframes
+Modify ::before, ::after, and @keyframes styles directly, making dynamic visual experimentation easier than ever.

+Interactive CSS Inspector Popup
+Click on any element to view a draggable popup showing its full CSS cascade — including inline styles, your rules, library styles, and overridden browser defaults.

+Categorized CSS View
+Styles are grouped into:

+Selected Element

+Inline Styles

+Your CSS

+External Libraries

+Overridden Defaults

+giving you clear insight into how styles interact and override one another.

+Effective Rule Highlighting
+Only active and effective CSS properties are shown, reducing clutter and helping you focus on what truly affects the design.

+Draggable Popup Interface
+Move the popup anywhere on the screen to keep it accessible without interfering with your layout or inspection area.

+Flexible Copying Options
-- **Copy CSS with One Click**: Use the "Copy" button inside the popup to copy all matched CSS rules to your clipboard.
+Use the "Copy" button to grab all visible rules at once, or manually select and copy just the parts you need — your choice.

-- Collaborative Sharing: Share the live page with others for collaborative styling and debugging in real-time.

-- No Local Setup Required: You don’t need to run the project locally to make styling changes.
-Simply provide the URL of the online project.

-- No Interruption to Browser UI: Unlike DevTools, this tool doesn’t take up space on your browser window and doesn’t distract from the page you're working on.
-This is especially useful when working on layouts, where opening DevTools can alter element dimensions or layout flow.
-With this tool, you preserve the natural rendering of the page without needing to juggle multiple windows.
+Minimal UI Interference
+The popup appears inline on the page, not in a separate panel, so it won’t disrupt layout flow or reduce working space.

 ## Install dependencies: